JulianMunguia04/LadLadder/README.md

    Other players join using the game code.
 All connections are handled in real-time using WebSockets.

 3. **Question Phase**
    Each player submits creative or funny questions about the group.
-Every question is assigned a character attribute (e.g., loyalty, ambition).
+Every question is assigned a character attribute (e.g., strength, charisma, intelligence).

 4. **Ranking Phase**
    Players rank themselves and each other in response to the questions — for example, “Who’s most likely to get married?”